Introduction: How to Create a Remotely Controlled 3D Printed Self-Balancing Robot

 But first, lets start from the beginning.
 As this is Instructables you might have some of the elements needed to create the B-robot EVO.

-- jjRobots Brain Shield (this Shield makes the set-up easier.
+- DEVIA Control Board (this board makes the set-up easier as it has already Gyro/accelerometers + WIFI module and can control servos and up to three stepper motors).
 If you want to manufacture your own, take a look at this schematic)

 - 2x NEMA17 stepper motors +14 cms cables (pair)